 FOR COLOUR RECOGNITION

-If they’re more of a visual kind of kid, then the The Jam Tart Animal Colours Flash Cards are great for encouraging colour recognition.
+If they’re more of a visual kind of kid, then the The Jam Tart Animal Alphabet Flash Cards are also great for encouraging colour recognition.
 The set includes 20 brilliantly-bold, double-sided cards, each with an animal and supporting text, such as 'Red Robin'.
 As they hit reception age, you can encourage their colour skills further by introducing the more nuanced tones like khaki and magenta.
 It's a set that supports long lasting learning - just what we like about it.